-Fair Sailing advocates for an approach to cruise tourism that prioritizes the interests of residents, local businesses and the environment of Victoria, Canada’s highest volume port-of-call.
+Fair Sailing advocates for an approach to cruise tourism that prioritizes the interests of residents, local businesses and the environment of Victoria, Canada’s highest volume cruise port-of-call.

 There have been growing calls for tourism that prioritizes communities and the environment, in what is often referred to as a “regenerative” approach...It is becoming clearer that the [tourism] sector can no longer measure its success by volume and revenue alone, with net impacts on local people and place largely unintentional and overlooked...The rising sentiment is that current approaches are too often extractive and degenerative, reducing quality of life for residents, damaging ecosystem health, and diminishing local culture and community.